ZXPrism/ZXPrism/README.md

 I am **ZXPrism**, a student of Zhejiang University majoring Electronic and Information Engineering.

-I'm insterested in a wide variety of things, especially in computer graphics and embeded development.
+I'm insterested in a wide variety of things, especially in **computer graphics** and **embeded development**.

+Sometimes I will craft some intriguing gizmos, like balance cars, railguns, etc.

 Lately I've been fascinated by Codeforces and my short-term goal is to be a **specialist**.